google/clspv/docs/OpenCLCOnVulkan.md

 - If the argument to the kernel is a plain-old-data type, the matching Vulkan descriptor set type is `VK_DESCRIPTOR_TYPE_STORAGE_BUFFER`.

+Note: If `-cluster-pod-kernel-args` is used, then all plain-old-data kernel arguments are collected into a single structure to be passed in to the compute shader as a single storage buffer resource.

 ## OpenCL C Modifications

 Some OpenCL C language features that are not natively expressible in Vulkan's